cybergu0ck/notes/engineering/software/programming/cpp/conventions.md

 ## Brace placement

-Prefere K&R style over Allmann style.
+Prefer K&R style over Allmann style.

 - The following is K&R style of brace placement for functions, standard C++ libraries use this style.